edthedev/scratch_lessons/ScribbleBug.md

 ![Point Toward](img/pointtowardsmousepointer.png)

-*Point Toward* is a *Motion* script.
-You will use it to tell Scribble Bug to point toward your mouse pointer.
-Since it goes inside the *Forever* script, Scribble Bug will point toward your mouse forever.
+*Point Toward* is a *Motion* block.
+We will use it to tell Scribble Bug to point toward the mouse pointer.
+Since it goes inside the *Forever* block, Scribble Bug will point toward the mouse forever.

 ![Move 10 steps](img/move10steps.png)

-*Move 10 steps* is another *Motion* script.
+*Move 10 steps* is another *Motion* block.
 It tell scribble bug to move forward a little bit.
-Since it goes inside the *Forever* script, Scribble Bug will always move forward.
-If we forgot this command, Scribble Bug would forget to move.
+Since it goes inside the *Forever* block, Scribble Bug will always move forward.
+If we forget this command, Scribble Bug will forget to move.

 ## Assemble

-Now that you have all the parts, here's the way to assemble them, again.
+Now that we have all the parts, here's the way to put them together:

 ![Scribble Bug Code](img/ScribbleBugCode.png)

+Drag the blocks with the mouse until they snap together.

 ## Play!